securityfirst/tent-content/contents_en/travel/preparation/beginner/strategic-questions.md

 [Title]: # (Strategic Questions)
 [Order]: # (0)

-*   Ask some strategic questions before your trip
+# Before your trip

+## Conduct a strategy assessment

-    *   What is the objective of the trip? (ensure clear Terms of Reference)
+*   What is your objective?
+Ensure clear terms of reference.

-    *   What profile are you/your organisation taking?
-High profile / low profile?
+*   Will you or your team be high or low profile?
 Why?

-    *   What is the threshold of acceptable risk your organisation is willing to take?
+*   What level of risk are you willing to accept?

-    *   What about the risk to partners who you are meeting with?
+*   What level of risk are you willing to accept for people you meet or work with?

-    *   What damage could this trip cause potential adversaries?
-How interested will potential adversaries be in this trip?
+*   What damage could this trip cause your adversary?
+How interested will they be in your trip?

-*   Gather information about destination and partner organisations before deciding whether trip is currently safe and should be undertaken (context assessment)
+(Learn to identify your adversary in the [managing information] (umbrella://lesson/managing-information) lesson.)

+## Conduct a context assessment

+*   Gather information about your destination.

+*	Gather information about people or teams you will meet or work with.

+*	Is the trip currently safe?
+Should you proceed?

-*   Complete a risk assessment
+## Conduct a risk assessment

+*   Discuss strategy and context with experts

-*   Discuss trip with regional security focal point to confirm whether trip falls within threshold of acceptable risk
+*	Does the trip fall within the threshold of acceptable risk?

-*   Where possible, organise post-arrival context/ security briefings from partners
-*   Where possible, organise post-arrival context/ security briefings from partners
+# Revisit your assessments

+*   Monitor the context and update your assessments as needed.

+*	Organise briefings from teams you will meet or work with when you arrive.
+Update your assessments as needed.